fhiso/legacy-format/data-model.md

     Each pointer payload MUST point to a `[TopLevel]` within the dataset.

-{.ednote} GEDCOM had provisions for pointers to `[InnerStructure]`s as well as `[TopLevel]`s, but we are unaware of any system that produced GEDCOM files making use of that provision.
+{.ednote} GEDCOM had provisions for pointers to `[InnerStructure]`s as well as `[TopLevel]`s, bot documented no use case for them.
+We omit them because we are unaware of systems that implemented those provisions.

 Substructures
 :   Structures may contain zero or more `[InnerStructure]`s, which are called the structure's **substructures**.